Thermodynamics of the disordered Hubbard model studied via numerical linked-cluster expansions

 \subsection{Disorder in the hopping amplitude at half filling}

 We have also considered the model with bond disorder (disorder in the hopping integral $t$).
 As can be seen in Fig.~\ref{diffDt}, in this case, the convergence of the series worsens substantially as the disorder strength increases.
 We attribute this to the non-local nature of this type of disorder and the sensitivity of the NLCE's performance to the variation in the non-local correlations of the system.
 However, already at high temperatures results point to interesting physics.
-Like in the previous disorder cases studied above, here, the disorder lowers the energy dramatically, but the double occupancy does not increase as dramatically as in the former case at intermediate and low temperatures, as can be seen in Fig.~\ref{diffDt}(a) and \ref{diffDt}(b).
+Like in the case of chemical potential disorder, here the bond disorder lowers the energy dramatically, but the double occupancy does not increase as dramatically as in the former case at intermediate and low temperatures, as can be seen in Figs.~\ref{diffDt}(a) and \ref{diffDt}(b).
 This can be explained through the increased tendency to form singlets on strong bonds that experience larger hoppings as the disorder increases, consistent with the observations about the magnetic behavior of the system (see below).
-Similar to the case of chemical potential disorder, the faster initial drop in the entropy [Fig.~\ref{diffDt}(d)] and the sign of increase in its high-temperature peak value [see Fig.~\ref{diffDt}(c)], already taking up much of the weight as the disorder increases, also capture the change in physics of the system, in this case even for disorder strengths as small as $\Delta_t=1.6$.
+Similar to the case of chemical potential disorder, the faster initial drop in the entropy [Fig.~\ref{diffDt}(d)] and the sign of increase in the high-temperature peak of the heat capacity [Fig.~\ref{diffDt}(c)], taking up much of the weight as the disorder increases, also capture the change in physics of the system, in this case even for disorder strengths as small as $\Delta_t=1.6$.
 Interestingly, for the bond disorder strengths we have used, we do not see large statistical errors in the DQMC results, which prove very useful in completing the picture for the thermodynamics of the system.

-This is consistent with the picture drawn by the magnetic correlations shown in Fig.~\ref{diffDt}(e) and \ref{diffDt}(f); while short-range correlations get an early boost upon lowering the temperature when the disorder strength increases, the antiferromagnetic structure factor, which encompasses long-range correlations, does not experience a big enhancement.
+The above observations are consistent with the picture drawn by the magnetic correlations shown in Figs.~\ref{diffDt}(e) and \ref{diffDt}(f); while short-range correlations get an early boost upon lowering the temperature when the disorder strength increases, the antiferromagnetic structure factor, which encompasses long-range correlations, does not experience a big enhancement.